-The theme for next week’s creative initiative is ‘dreams’ (another tricky one!).
-If you would like to join in, then the rules are very simple:
+If you would like to join in with the creative initiative, the rules are very simple:

 • create something in based on this week’s prompt

 • post about your artistic endeavour on your blog and link it up to this post